5 nature attractions in Helsinki from a local’s perspective

 In this article we have listed five all-year-round nature attractions located in Helsinki to help you get inspired for your next trip in the capital of Finland.
-These are the local tips no guide book told you about.
+These are the local tips that no guide book told you about.
 Ready to dive in?

 Uutela Nature Trail